Contract Cleaning Sector

-The Employment Regulation Order (Contract Cleaning) 2016 came into effect on 27 October 2016.
-This sets the statutory minimum rates of pay and other conditions for persons employed in the contract cleaning sector.
+The Employment Regulation Order (ERO) fixes the statutory minimum rates of pay and other conditions of employment for workers employed in the contract cleaning industry.

 Who is covered by the ERO